candycane124/NoLeetNoTreat/README.md

 # NoLeetNoTreat

 # Inspiration:
+Do you ever think about how much junk you have cluttered or never wear.
+Have you been avoiding your LeetCode practice as of late?
+Look no further, NoLeetNoTreat tackles the challenges towards sustainability and entry into tech (especially as a women)!
 Impulse buying has become a common problem in the digital age, with users often making purchases they later regret.
 We wanted to create a solution that merges productivity with responsible shopping, leveraging coding challenges to give users a pause before they make unnecessary purchases.
 Inspired by the growing community of developers using LeetCode and the need for mindfulness in online spending, NoLeetNoTreat was born.

 # What it does: